Reserve Police Battalion 101: Return to Poland, June 1942 – November 1943

 The first mass murder known to have been committed entirely by Reserve Police Battalion 101 was the most "messy" for lack of training; uniforms dripping wet with brain matter and blood.
 The murder of 1,500 Jews from Józefów ghetto, approximately 100 km south of Lublin in south-eastern Poland, on 13 July 1942 was performed mostly by the three platoons of the Second Company.
 Prior to departure from Biłgoraj, they were given large amounts of extra ammunition.
 A generous supply of alcohol was procured.
-Twelve out of 500 policemen opted out when allowed to leave freely.
-Those of them who felt unable to continue shooting at point-blank range of prisoners begging for mercy, were asked to wait at the marketplace where the trucks were loaded.
+An opportunity was provided before the mission to back out but only twelve out of 500 policemen did so.
+The American historian, Christopher Browning, argues that this was due to pressures for conformity.
+Most of the men did not want to separate themselves from their comrades and be seen as weak or cowardly.
+Later in the massacre, many men felt unable to continue shooting at point-blank range of prisoners begging for mercy and asked to wait at the marketplace where the trucks were loaded.
 Luxembourgish police trainees in RPB 101 escorted young Jewish prisoners from Józefów to the local railway station in Zwierzyniec selected for slave work in KL Lublin.
 The action was finished in seventeen hours.
 The bodies of their victims carpeting the forest floor at the Winiarczykowa Góra hill (about 2 km from the village, pictured) were left unburied.
 Watches, jewellery and money were taken.
 The battalion left for Biłgoraj at 9 pm.
 Only a dozen Jews are known to have survived the slaughter.
 Two members of the Mart family from the German minority residing in Józefów were shot by Polish underground later for collaboration with the Germans.